kaisukez/makruk-js/readme.md

-# Thai Chess JS
+# Makruk JS
-This is (going to be) thai chess opensource library.
+This is (going to be) makruk opensource library.

 ## Todos
 - [x] attacked (its name was changed to canThisColorAttackThisSquare) function